KatherineMichel/portfolio/regular-blog-posts/pinax-release-tutorial.md

 ## tox Output

-When `checkqa` runs, tox will show the formatting errors.
+When `checkqa` runs, tox will output any formatting errors in the terminal.

-For each Python/Django combination, tox will show the incompability errors.
+For each Python/Django combination, tox will output the incompability errors.

 tox will show one error at a time.
 Fix that error, and rerun tox.

 If needed, refer to the [Django 3.2 release notes](https://docs.djangoproject.com/en/4.1/releases/3.2/), [Django 4.0 release notes](https://docs.djangoproject.com/en/4.0/releases/4.0/#features-removed-in-4-0), and [Django 4.1 release notes](https://docs.djangoproject.com/en/4.1/releases/4.1/) for more info about changes.
 Google and Stack Overflow can also help.

-For some example errors, check out the WIP [Pinax 22.12 Release Plan](https://github.com/pinax/pinax/wiki/Pinax-22.12-Release-Plan/).
+To see some example errors, check out the WIP [Pinax 22.12 Release Plan](https://github.com/pinax/pinax/wiki/Pinax-22.12-Release-Plan/).

 Once all of the errors are fixed, tox will show all green.